 If you plan on selling your vehicle before the plan expires, it might not be worth buying it in the first place.
 The new buyer might not be willing to pay the remaining balance of the warranty unless there is a small account transfer fee like $50.
 This means you will earn even less money on a trade-in or sale along with the initial depreciation.

-Do not feel obligated to purchase the vehicle protection plan offered by the dealership, unless it has a very low deductible and will cover many repairs.
-Before buying a car, it’s a good idea to check with your car insurance company first as their plans might be a better option regarding coverage and price.
+Do not feel obligated to purchase the vehicle protection plan offered by the dealership.
+Purchase if it has a very low deductible or will cover many repairs.
+Before buying a car, it’s a good idea to check with your car insurance company first.
+Their plans might be a better option regarding coverage and price.
 If nothing else, they are a good baseline to compare the dealer’s plan.

 And, if you only plan to own the car for a few years or can afford expensive repairs, you can always skip the warranty altogether.
 After all, a warranty might not cover the mechanical repairs you will need to be performed in the future.
 Even better, you won’t need any unusual mechanical repairs completed at all outside of the original manufacturer’s warranty.